Michigan mechanic license and insurance requirements

 Linkedin

-There are several steps you’ll need to complete to obtain your Michigan mechanic’s license.
-To help you navigate the process, we’ve put together this helpful guide that covers the following topics:
+You’ll need to complete several steps to obtain your Michigan mechanic’s license.
+To help you navigate the process, we’ve put together this guide that covers the following topics:

-Do you need a license to become a mechanic in Michigan?
+Do you need a Michigan mechanic license to perform work in the state?

 You must have the proper state-issued certification to perform motor vehicle repairs for compensation in Michigan.
-According to the Secretary of State, “motor vehicle repairs” applies to any type of work involving the “reconditioning, replacement, diagnosis, adjustment or alteration of the operating condition of the vehicle or any component or sub-assembly.”2
+According to the Secretary of State, “motor vehicle repairs” applies to any work involving the “reconditioning, replacement, diagnosis, adjustment or alteration of the operating condition of the vehicle or any component or sub-assembly.”

 Michigan mechanic licensing categories

-The state offers 11 certification categories for auto mechanics who work on regular cars and trucks:
+The state offers four certifications for auto mechanics who work on regular cars and trucks:

 Michigan mechanic trainee permits

 Mechanics still gaining the experience and training necessary for certification may apply for a mechanic trainee permit.
-In order to qualify for this permit, you must work at a repair facility under the direct supervision of a certified Master or Specialty Mechanic.4
+To qualify for this permit, you must work at a repair facility under the direct supervision of a certified mechanic.

-When submitting your trainee permit application, you must choose from the same certification categories listed above.
-Keep in mind that your supervisor must be certified in any categories for which you apply.
+When submitting your trainee permit application, choose from the certification categories listed above.
+Your supervisor must be certified in any categories you apply for.

 You’ll need to include a $20 permit fee with your application.
-If you are already state-certified in other repair categories, no permit fee is required.
+No permit fee is required if you are already state-certified in other repair categories.

 Trainee permits expire after two years and may not be renewed or reissued.
 If you have not obtained certification by the time your permit expires, you must stop working in those repair categories.